apinanyogaratnam/atom-linker/README.md

 - ask chatgpt for cleanup and optimization tips
 - add threading and locks
 - if a key is being used by a foreign key, then it cannot be deleted
+- think if diacritics should be removed or not when doing sanitized search

 NOTES: